Android 12 beta launches – here are 9 important changes coming to your phone

-The Android 12 beta is on, with Google announcing that the first official Android 12 Developer Preview is now available to adventurous app developers.
+The Android 12 beta is live, with Google announcing that the first official Android 12 Developer Preview is now available to adventurous app developers.

 Android 12 beta features include better-looking images vs standard JPEG files, faster and more responsive app notifications, and more privacy measures – or at least the promise to be more transparent about the use of your data.
 Google is also making app compatibility easier across devices like foldable phones and Android tablets.